Chinese Singaporeans: Religion

 The majority of Singaporean Chinese register themselves as Buddhists or Taoists.
-Recent decades have seen a slight increase in adherence to Christianity and those who identify as irreligious.
-In Singapore, Chinese folk religions which includes ancestral worship and the worship of certain Patron Deities are usually classified under Taoism.
-Chinese ancestral worship is an important traditional practise among Oversea Chinese, it is still commonly practiced by Taoists, most Chinese Buddhists and some of the non-religious Chinese.
-There are over one thousand Chinese temples in Singapore, some of notable century-old Chinese temples in Singapore are Thian Hock Keng Temple, Yueh Hai Ching Temple, Hong San See Temple, Po Chiak Keng Temple, Kwan Im Thong Hood Cho Temple and Siong Lim Temple.
+Recent decades have seen a slight increase in adherence to Christianity and irreligion.
+In Singapore, Chinese folk religions, which include ancestral worship and the worship of certain patron deities, are usually classified under Taoism.
+Chinese ancestral worship, an important traditional practise among overseas Chinese, is still commonly practiced by Taoists, most Chinese Buddhists and some non-religious Chinese.
+There are over one thousand Chinese temples in Singapore; some notable century-old temples in Singapore are Thian Hock Keng, Yueh Hai Ching Temple, Hong San See, Tan Si Chong Su, Kwan Im Thong Hood Cho Temple and Siong Lim Temple.

 Cuisine

 Many Singaporean Chinese dishes were adapted by early Chinese immigrants to suit local circumstances (such as available ingredients) and cannot strictly be considered mainstream Chinese cuisine.
 Nevertheless, these dishes exhibited local Singaporean Chinese flavours and tastes.
 Most local Singaporean Chinese dishes such as Bak kut teh, Mee pok, Ban mian, Hakka Yong Tau Hu, Char kway teow, Chee cheong fun, Hokkien mee, Hainanese chicken rice, Hakka Lei Cha, Wan ton mee, and Popiah can still be easily found in food centres throughout Singapore.
 Some Singaporean Chinese are vegetarians, as they may be devoted followers of Chinese Buddhism or other Chinese religious traditions.
 With the influx of new migrants from all parts of China in the 21st century, Chinese cuisine of a variety of regional flavours and tastes can be found across Chinese restaurants in Chinatown, Singapore or in other regions of Singapore, such as Sichuanese cuisine, northeastern Chinese cuisine etc.